 Despite its euphoric reputation, molly is an extremely dangerous drug.
-Unless tested, it impossible to know what exactly has been mixed or added to a certain pill or batch.
-The people who manufacture these pills are drug-dealers, not scientists – which makes understanding and regulating this drug particularly difficult.
+Unless tested, it is impossible to know what exactly has been mixed or added to a certain pill or batch.
+The people who manufacture these pills are drug dealers, not scientists – which makes understanding and regulating this drug particularly difficult.
 MDMA’s chemical composition categorizes it as a hallucinogenic.
 These can sometimes temporarily change a person’s outlook on life.
 This chemical element can, however, have a much longer-lasting and adverse effect on a person’s psychological state – especially when abused.

 Overcoming an MDMA addiction is incredibly daunting.
 Its reputation as a ‘club drug’ means it is often underestimated.
-Harmless-casual use, can soon become an addiction, and addressing the issue is difficult.
+Harmless, casual use, can soon become an addiction, and addressing the issue is difficult.
 It is, however, possible.
-At Cornerstone, our highly-qualified and experienced drug specialist-treatment team are here to help you beat your addiction.
+At Cornerstone, our highly-qualified and experienced drug specialist treatment team are here to help you beat your addiction.
 Our psychiatrists, psychologists, therapists, and medical professionals are all dedicated to providing you with unique and customized treatment plans, to ensure your recovery.

 What does MDMA/Ecstasy do?

 As mentioned, the emotional and psychological implications of taking MDMA can be dramatic.
 It is an artificial substance that contains a similar chemical make-up to amphetamine and other hallucinogenic drugs.
 As the brain releases serotonin and dopamine, users experience feelings of intense joy, intimacy, love, and extended energy.
 It is considered to be a mood-intensifier.
-But as with any drug, the high is quickly followed by the low.
+But as with any drug, the high is quickly followed by a low.
 As Ecstasy leaves the body, your dopamine levels drop considerably, making you feel sad, irritated, and sometimes depressed.
 These feelings are of course all heightened as the person’s drug use increases.